chavezheras/quartz/content/public_notes/Sculpting Time with Computers/high-level reasoning about time.md

 - lived time
 - [[public_notes/Sculpting Time with Computers/historical time|historical time]]

+Character time and lived time, for example, are closely linked to the articulation of  [[public_notes/Sculpting Time with Computers/subjective time|subjective time]], also discussed during the ideation sessions.

 Computational models were recognised to be very limited in their capacity to simulate or perform this kind of reasoning.
-However, during the workshop we considered the opportunities of computational methods to contribute to our understanding of some of these levels and representations.
+However, during the workshop we considered the opportunities of some of these methods to contribute to our understanding of some of these higher-level representations.